 Crisis notification cards about hurricanes, earthquakes, and floods will alert the user about such natural disasters.

-If a user is situated at or near an earthquake-affected zone, the crisis card will present the earthquake’s shakemap that displays the epicenter, magnitude, intensity and other characteristics of that earthquake.
-Color-coding has been included so as indicate the intensity of shaking in the affected areas and the nearby areas and help gauge the impact of the earthquake.
+Suppose a user is situated at or near an earthquake-affected zone.
+In that case, the crisis card will present the earthquake’s shakemap that displays the epicenter, magnitude, intensity and other characteristics of that earthquake.
+Color-coding has been included to indicate the intensity of shaking in the affected and nearby areas and help gauge the impact of the earthquake.

 Flood crisis notification cards will provide flood forecasts along with showing areas that are likely to be affected and the expected severity of impact in different areas.

 Hurricane forecast cards and earthquake shakemaps will start being available very soon on Android, iOS, desktop and mobile web.